 For Ku-band scatterometers, the radar look angle (antenna angle or simply azimuth) equals 0 if the antenna is orientated towards the North (oceanographic convention).
 The radar look angle increases clockwise.
-Therefore, the antenna angle needs does not need a correction.
+Therefore, the antenna angle does not need a correction in order to obtain wind directions in meteorological convention.